FollettSchoolSolutions/perfmon4j/readme.txt

 McHenry, IL 60050

 ** 2.0.2 - TBD
+- Added option to load perfmon configuration using the classloader.
+By default we look for perfmonconfig.xml within the default package.
+To disable this you can pass the argument (ex: '-cfalse') using the perfmon4j.jar javaagent parameter.
+	You can also specify an alternative resource name to load using (ex: '-corg/myorg/myconfig/p4j.xml')
 - Several enhancements to processing system properties when parsing perfmonconfig.xml:
 	1) Similar to wildfly you can provide a default value to use if the system property is null.
 	To do this you append :<defaultValue> along with the property name.
 For example